wix-incubator/wix-rest-docs/wix-bookings/guides/About Wix Bookings - IMPROVED.md

 Wix Bookings supports 3 service types:

-- **Appointments**: On-demand bookings for available time slots.
+- Appointments: On-demand bookings for available time slots.
-- **Classes**: Scheduled sessions that customers can join individually.
+- Classes: Scheduled sessions that customers can join individually.
+When sessions are fully booked, customers can join a waitlist and are notified if a spot opens up due to a cancellation.
-- **Courses**: Multi-session programs that customers must book in full.
+- Courses: Multi-session programs that customers must book in full.

-For detailed information about each service type, see [About Service Types](https://dev.wix.com/docs/sdk/backend-modules/bookings/services/about-service-types).
+For detailed information, see [About Service Types](https://dev.wix.com/docs/sdk/backend-modules/bookings/services/about-service-types).

-### Calendar integration and scheduling
+### Calendar integration

-Wix Bookings uses the [Calendar APIs](https://dev.wix.com/docs/rest/business-management/calendar) to manage all scheduling and availability.
+Wix Bookings uses the [Calendar APIs](https://dev.wix.com/docs/rest/business-management/calendar) to manage scheduling and availability.
 Each service, staff member, and resource has associated schedules and events in the calendar system.

-**Events** are time-specific instances of services (like an appointment or class session). **Schedules** organize these events and define when services are available or when resources are booked.
+- **Events** are time-specific instances of services (like an appointment or class session).
+- **Schedules** organize these events and define when services are available or when resources are booked.
 Wix Bookings automatically creates and manages schedules and events when you create services, staff members, or bookings.

-For detailed information about this integration, see [How Wix Bookings Uses the Calendar APIs](https://dev.wix.com/docs/rest/business-solutions/bookings/calendar/how-wix-bookings-uses-the-calendar-apis).
+For detailed information about the Bookings-Calendar integration, see [How Wix Bookings Uses the Calendar APIs](https://dev.wix.com/docs/rest/business-solutions/bookings/calendar/how-wix-bookings-uses-the-calendar-apis).

-### App ID filtering

-When working with Calendar APIs in a Bookings context, you must filter schedules using the Wix Bookings app ID (`13d21c63-b5ec-5912-8397-c3a5ddb27a97`) to show only Bookings-related data.
-This ensures proper data isolation and consistency with the Bookings interface.

 ### Staff members and resources

-**Staff members** are people who provide services and have complex scheduling needs - they have both working hours (when they're available to work) and event schedules (when they're actually booked).
+**Staff members** are people who provide services and have complex scheduling needs.
+They have both working hours (when they're available to work) and event schedules (when they're actually booked).

 **Resources** are physical assets like rooms, equipment, or facilities needed for services.
 They only have event schedules showing when they're booked, with availability based on business hours.

+For detailed information, see [About Resources](https://dev.wix.com/docs/api-reference/business-solutions/bookings/resources/about-resources).

 ### Pricing

 Services can have fixed pricing or varied pricing based on different factors like staff member, time of day, or customer type.
-Wix Bookings supports custom pricing integrations through service plugins, allowing you to implement dynamic pricing logic.
+Wix Bookings supports custom pricing integrations through the [Pricing Integration service plugin](https://dev.wix.com/docs/api-reference/business-solutions/bookings/pricing/pricing-integration-service-plugin/introduction), allowing you to implement dynamic pricing logic.

+For detailed information, see [About Service Payments](https://dev.wix.com/docs/api-reference/business-solutions/bookings/services/services-v2/about-service-payments).

-### Payment and checkout
+### Checkout and order

-Wix Bookings supports 2 checkout approaches:

-- **Wix eCommerce checkout**: Automated payment handling with built-in checkout pages, order management, and payment processing.
+Wix Bookings integrates with the [Wix eCommerce platform](https://dev.wix.com/docs/api-reference/business-solutions/e-commerce/introduction) to handle payments and order management.
+All bookings require creating [eCommerce orders](https://dev.wix.com/docs/api-reference/business-solutions/e-commerce/orders/introduction) to maintain proper records and functionality.

+To customize the checkout process, you can choose between 2 approaches:

+- Wix eCommerce checkout: You can uses the Wix eCommerce [Checkout APIs](https://dev.wix.com/docs/api-reference/business-solutions/e-commerce/purchase-flow/checkout/introduction).
+Wix Bookings automatically processes payments, creates eCommerce orders, and updates booking statuses.
-- **Custom checkout**: Build your own payment flow using external payment providers while still integrating with Wix order management.
+- Custom checkout: Build your own payment interface and process payments with external providers.
+You must still manually create an eCommerce order and also update the booking status to complete the booking flow.

-### Waitlists

-For class services, customers can join a waitlist when sessions are fully booked.
-If a spot opens up due to a cancellation, the first person on the waitlist is notified and given a chance to book the session.
+For step-by-step implementation examples, see [End-to-End Booking Flows](https://dev.wix.com/docs/api-reference/business-solutions/bookings/end-to-end-booking-flows).

 ## See also